 The Polaroid is cut from an ⅛” melamine hardboard (also known as white wall panel).
 We cut it 48”x58” with a 41” square cutout, leaving 3.5” on the three sides and 13.5” on the bottom.
-My amazing husband built a 8” high x 7” wide wood frame to hang the backdrop from.
+My amazing husband built a 8' high x 7' wide wood frame to hang the backdrop from.
 The frame for the Polaroid was slightly smaller and made from ¾” conduit pipe that we spray painted gold.
 The pipe frame was roughly 6' wide x 6' high, but screwed into a 5" cinder block making the height about 6'5".
 We hung the Polaroid with strong fishing line and it held great.

 The vinyl and grad hat photo prop were designed by my sweet friend, Brenna at craftingoverload.com.
 She is sharing the cut file for both the grad hat prop and the vinyl with you for FREE, so be sure to hop over and grab it!
 It should be available after 5/24/21.
 I will link it as soon as it's available.